ThomasMertes/seed7/src/read_me.txt

   mk_msys.mak from a Windows console also.

-  To compile with gcc from MinGW and nmake from Windows use a console, go to the 'src' directory and type:
+  To compile with gcc from MinGW and nmake from Windows use a console, go to the 'seed7\src' directory and type:

     copy mk_nmake.mak makefile
     nmake depend